 According to the United Nations, 1 in 5 children between the ages 6 through 17 are unable to attend school.
 The number of girls who attend school falls short in matching the number of boys.
-In South Asia and sub-Saharan Africa.
-Many of the girls in these countries are actually expected to get married and start families at very young ages.
+In South Asia and sub-Saharan Africa cultures expect girls to get married and start families at very young ages.
 Schools like the Kenya Girls Soccer Academy aim to help girls to finish their education, which will then allow them to get jobs that will hopefully raise them out of poverty.
 These schools also create a support system for the girls and encourage them to be more confident in themselves and their capabilities.
-Pink’s song blazes forth with self-empowerment and strength.
-It emphasizes the power confidence can give anyone to break through barriers and change their community and the world.

 Questions: Who is a female role model in your life?
 In what ways is she strong?
 What has she had to overcome?
-What is education important?
+Why is education important?
 How can you empower those around you?